What are the limitations of all-over printing (AOP)?

 As with any printing technique, there are some limitations that should be kept in mind in order to achieve the best outcome.

-Keep in mind that repetitive patterns and solid colors work best for AOP products, although you may still use bigger design elements as long as they are not in the seam or collar/cuff area.
+Keep in mind that repetitive patterns and solid colors work best for AOP products.
+You can still use larger design elements as long as they are not located in the seam or collar/cuff area, as they might be cut off.

 Avoid adding design elements to the collar/cuff area